DfE complaints procedure

 Stage 1 – Informal resolution

-It is easier to resolve issues if you notify them quickly and directly to the service concerned.
-We therefore ask you in the first instance to contact the member of staff with whom you were dealing or their manager.
-They will aim to resolve your issue within 5 working days, unless there are exceptional circumstances.
+It is easier to resolve issues if you notify the department quickly and directly to the service area concerned.
+We therefore ask you, in the first instance, to contact the member of staff with whom you were dealing or their manager.
+They will aim to resolve your issue within five working days, unless there are exceptional circumstances.

-If however you have already pursued this route and you remain dissatisfied you can raise a formal complaint.
+However, if you have already pursued this route and you remain dissatisfied, you can raise a formal complaint.

 Stage 2 – Formal complaint